Pylons/pyramid/README.txt

   upstream), and status (representing the http status string).
 This is the interface defined for ``WebOb`` response objects.

+mapply

+  code which dynamically ("magically") determines which arguments to pass to a view based on environment and request parameters.

-view
+view constructor and view

+  A "view constructor" is a callable which returns a view object.
+It should accept two values: context and request.

-  A callable that accepts arbitrary values (mapped into it by "mapply") and which returns a response object.
+  A "view" is a callable that accepts arbitrary values (mapped into it by "mapply") and which returns a response object.

+  A view constructor may *be* a view in a repoze.bfg application (e.g. it may accept "context" and "request" and return a response object directly instead of returning a view object).
+This makes it possible to support views as simple functions.

-view constructor
+view name

-  A callable which returns a view object.
-It should accept two
-  values: context and request.
+  The "URL name" of a view, e.g "index.html".
+If a view is configured without a name, its name is considered to be the empty string (which implies the "default view").

 model